mativanov/SkySurvivor/README.md

 📜 License

-This project is open-source.
-You can modify and distribute it freely.
+This project is open-source and licensed under the GNU General Public License v3.0 (GPL-3.0).
+You are free to modify and distribute it, but any derivative work must also be open-source under the same license.

+For more details, see the [LICENSE](LICENSE) file.